 Amenity Kit On SriLankan Airlines

 You get noise-canceling headphones, a pillow, and a blanket.
 However, passengers did not receive an amenity kit, probably due to the short flight times (one hour from Male to Colombo, and 4:30 hours from Colombo to Doha).

 Food Menu On SriLankan

 Full meal service was offered on the short, one-hour flight from the Maldives to Sri Lanka.
 I chose the Moroccan lamb chop, which tasted good.
 It was presented with grilled halloumi cheese, saksuka vegetables, grilled peppers, and vermicelli rice.
 An assortment of fresh fruit was offered as dessert.

 The Colombo to Doha flight featured a starter of a mixed platter of Arabic Mezze.
 The main course was prawn curry Sri Lankan style, with vegetable fried rice, snake gourd fresh salad, and pickled brinjal.
 Dessert was a seasonal assortment of the finest fresh-cut fruit.
 The starter was poor, but the rest of the meal was good.

 Entertainment was available on a Thales AVANT in-flight entertainment system that featured the latest blockbusters from Hollywood and Bollywood and some classics with over 50 TV channels, 120 movies, an extensive library of audio CD’s radio channels, and games.
 There was also an external camera which offered great views.

 The Business Class cabin did not feature a walk-up bar.
 There was Wi-Fi, but I did not use it.

 This review was written by our friends at TheLuxuryTravelExpert.

-You also read my other SriLankan Airlines flight reviews.
-You may be interested in my airline comparisons including the top 10 Best Business Class airlines for long-haul travel and my best airlines to travel to Europe in Business Class.
+You also read other SriLankan Airlines flight reviews.
+You may be interested in our airline comparisons including the top 10 Best Business Class airlines for long-haul travel and our post on the best airlines to travel to Europe in Business Class.